Obarun/66/doc/66-status.md

 Without specifying `-f`, all fields are displayed.

 If no *service* is specified, it displays all services from all trees.
 This is a useful way to quickly get an overview of the entire service system.
-In that case, `-g` is implied and `-d` can be use but `-p`, `-f` and `-n` options have no effects.
+In that case, `-g` is implied and `-d` can be used but `-p`, `-f` and `-n` options have no effect.

 ## Options